Torres1982/WiproRegistrationApp/README.md

 Theory Questions:
 1. Why do we need *dimens.xml* resource file?
 ANSWERED
 2. Why do we need *Content Provider* if we can use own database?
 3. What is static, dynamic and local *Broadcast Receiver*?
+ANSWERED
 4. Types of *Services*, how to start a Service, and pass the data from Service to an Activity?
+ANSWERED